Debiasing and $t$-tests for synthetic control inference on average causal effects: Introduction

 \section{Introduction}

-This paper develops a practical and robust method for making inference on average treatment effects in panel data settings with a single treated unit and many potential controls.
-The proposed approach is generic and works in conjunction with synthetic control (SC) \citep[e.g.,][]{abadie2003economic,abadie10sc,abadie2015comparative,abadie2019jel} and various penalized regression estimators \citep[e.g.,][]{DI16,carvalho2018arco,li2017estimation,chernozhukov2018exact}.
+We propose a simple and robust $t$-test for making inferences on average effects in aggregate panel data settings.
+The $t$-test is based on a novel debiased synthetic control (SC) estimator.\footnote{The original SC method was introduced by \citet{abadie2003economic} and further developed by \citet{abadie10sc,abadie15sc}.
+See \citet{abadie2021using} for a review.} The $t$-test is easy to use.
+For example, one can obtain $(1-\alpha)$-confidence intervals as

+where $t(1-\alpha/2)$ is the $(1-\alpha/2)$ quantile of a $t$-distribution.
+Implementing the $t$-test only requires computing SC weights, which can be obtained from existing SC software packages.\footnote{The $t$-test is implemented in the \texttt{R}-package \texttt{scinference} (\url{https://github.com/kwuthrich/scinference}).}
-We consider a setting where the treated unit is untreated for $T_0$ periods and treated for the remaining $T_1$ periods.
-The $N$ control units remain untreated for all periods.
-The treatment effect on the treated unit in period $t$ is $\alpha_t=Y_{0t}^I-Y_{0t}^N$, where $Y_{0t}^I$ and $Y_{0t}^N$ are the potential outcomes with and without the treatment.
-The fundamental challenge for causal inference is that $Y_{0t}^N$ is unobserved for $t>T_0$.
-To overcome this identification problem, we approximate $Y_{0t}^N$ using a linear combination of the control outcomes, $Y_{1t}^N,\dots,Y_{Nt}^N$:

-Our chief goal is to provide practical and robust methods for making inference on the average treatment effect on the treated unit (ATT):
+We consider a setting with one treated unit (labeled $i=0$), which is untreated for the first $T_0$ periods and treated for the remaining $T_1$ periods, and $N$ untreated control units (labeled $i=1,\dots,N$).
+Let $Y_{0t}(1)$ and $Y_{0t}(0)$ denote the (random) potential outcomes of the treated unit with and without the treatment.
+Our object of interest is the average treatment effect on the treated unit (ATT) in the post treatment period,

-An important feature of many SC applications is that $T_0$ and $T_1$ are rather small, while $N$ is comparable to or even larger than $T_0$; for example, in the original SC paper of \citet{abadie2003economic} underlying our simulation study, $T_0=15$, $T_1=28$, and $N=16$.
-This implies that imposing some regularization or additional restrictions on $w$ is often unavoidable \citep[][]{DI16}.
-As a consequence, inference relies on the estimation of the high-dimensional (relative to $T_0$) parameter $w=(w_1,\dots,w_N)'$, making it quite challenging to guarantee a good performance for empirically relevant sample sizes.
-Figure \ref{fig:bias} illustrates this issue when $w$ is estimated using the SC method: The finite sample distribution of the ATT is not centered at the true value $\tau=0$, even under correct specification, and the bias can be very large under misspecification.
-This bias, which is caused by the error from estimating the high-dimensional weight vector $w$ using SC, precludes the application of standard inference procedures.

-One of the main innovations of this paper is to develop a $K$-fold cross-fitting procedure to remove the bias such that one can conduct simple $t$-tests and compute confidence intervals.
-Figure \ref{fig:bias} shows the impact of bias-correction.
-The finite sample distribution of the bias-corrected estimator is centered at the true value and well-approximated by a normal distribution, even under misspecification.
-The proposed cross-fitting scheme naturally suggests an inference procedure based on a self-normalized $t$-statistic, allowing us to avoid the difficult estimation of the long-run variance.
-The test statistic has an asymptotic $t$-distribution with $K-1$ degrees of freedom, rendering our inference procedure practical and very easy to implement.